virt-manager/virt-manager/man/virt-install.rst

     Have guest permanently boot off a local kernel/initrd pair, with the specified kernel options.

-``--boot kernel=KERNEL,initrd=INITRD,dtb=DTB``
-    Have guest permanently boot off a local kernel/initrd pair with an external device tree binary.
-DTB can be required for some non-x86 configurations like ARM or PPC

-``--boot loader=BIOSPATH``
-    Use BIOSPATH as the virtual machine BIOS.

 ``--boot bootmenu.enable=on,bios.useserial=on``
     Enable the bios boot menu, and enable sending bios text output over serial console.

-``--boot init=INITPATH``
-    Path to a binary that the container guest will init.
-If a root ``--filesystem`` has been specified, virt-install will default to /sbin/init, otherwise will default to /bin/sh.

 ``--boot uefi``, ``--boot uefi=on``
     Configure the VM to boot from UEFI.
 In order for virt-install to know the